sergioamoruso/miniecomapp/backend/README.md

 #### Process

-When receiving a request through this endpoint, the backend will send 3 requests to Mercado Libre API, to get the **item** (using provided item ID), **item description** (using provided item ID) and **item categories** (using item category ID).
+When receiving a request through this endpoint, the backend will send 3 requests to Mercado Libre API, to get the **item** (using provided item ID), **item description** (using provided item ID) and **item categories** (using the retrieved item category ID).
 If there is an error, it will return a 500 status code with the error details; otherwise it will return a 200 status code with the reponse payload.

 #### Request